 Light up a shade grown cigar, and you’ll notice a nuanced smoking: creamy body, subtle sweetness, a whisper of mild spice, and a silky mouthfeel.
 It’s a style beloved by those who appreciate refinement over brute strength, perfect for newcomers or seasoned smokers seeking a relaxed moment.

 Pair a shade grown stick with red wine, a light roast coffee, or even a creamy stout to let its delicate flavors shine.
 When your mood calls for smooth sophistication rather than bold intensity, shade grown wrappers are your ideal match.
+Per Cigar Aficionado, shade tobacco was developed when 'Connecticut's first tobacco tent was pitched in 1900', an early-20th-century technique that became the global standard for delicate wrappers.

 | Feature | Sun Grown | Shade Grown |